gvwilson/sdxpy/src/bonus/index.md

 [% inc file="stmt.py" keep="comment" %]

 An `if` statement is a bit more complex.
-If its first argument is true it evaluates and returns its second argument (the "if" branch).
+If its first argument is true, it evaluates and returns its second argument (the "if" branch).
 Otherwise,
 it evaluates and returns its second argument (the "else" branch):